prasannashrestha011/prasannashrestha011/README.md

 - 👋 Hi, I’m @prasannashrestha011

-- 🌱 I’m currently learning JavaScript and Nodejs
+- 🌱 I’m currently learning JavaScript and Nodejs Programming languages that I am familiar with: Python, JavaScript, PHP.

 <!---
 prasannashrestha011/prasannashrestha011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.